Dr. Art Sherwood, Director

 ENTR 446 - Advanced Entrepreneurship and Innovation: This advanced course builds upon Entrepreneurship Foundations (ENTR 246) and Intermediate Entrepreneurship Experience (ENTR 346) to provide an outwardly focused, deeply experiential and complex set of entrepreneurial learning opportunities.
 Students will spend significant time applying the knowledge and skills attained to increase their entrepreneurial abilities through multiple, custom built, highly integrated projects and ventures in real-life contexts.
 Repeatable up to 8 credits, including original course.

 We envision a community of changemakers.
 We see a better tomorrow driven by the collaborative work of people today.
-We envision a dynamic culture where it is the norm to see and understand opportunities and challenges, are connected to a network of enthusiastic, knowledgeable and skilled people from around the world, and are able to access and bring to bear resources to grasp opportunities that meet challenges in innovative and scalable ways.
+We envision a dynamic culture and community where it is the norm to see and understand opportunities and challenges, be connected to a network of enthusiastic, knowledgeable and skilled people from around the world, where all grow their own well-being while having a positive impact on the world.

-ARTHUR L. SHERWOOD (2014) Assistant Professor.
+ARTHUR L. SHERWOOD (2014) Associate Professor.
 BBA, University of Wisconsin-Madison; MBA, MS, PhD, Indiana University-Bloomington.

 Other Departmental Information